 Considering the effect of the moon on the tides, I take issue with this guy!
 The truth lies somewhere in between.
 Perhaps astrologists overly attribute while scientists may not be paying enough attention.

 Humans have been trying to find meaning in the planets since ancient times.
 The world is divided between believers and non-believers.
-When planning my daughter’s wedding, I will be avoiding mercury retrograde.
+When planning my daughter’s wedding, I avoided mercury retrograde.
 Shame on me, as a scientist!
 Well, I am both a scientist and a dreamer.
 In this precarious world I’ll try to control as many factors as possible, whether real or imagined.

 - October 31 – November 20, 2019